jeen0404/Text-to-speech-python/README.md

 This is puthon script convert our text into mp3 and play in cmd. you just neet to download and run entertext.py program

-but for this you need tow python modules
+but for this you need two python modules
 1.gtts  -google text to speech module
           if you dont have this module just open you cmd and write command-